-To confirm the minutes of the meetings held on 9 January 2018 and 6 February 2018 (copies attached).
+To approve as a correct record the minutes of the Cabinet meetings held on 9 January 2018 and 13 February 2018 (attached).

 Part 1 - Public

 At each Cabinet meeting, up to 15 minutes shall be allocated for questions from and discussion with, non-Cabinet members.
 Members wishing to speak during this session should if possible, give notice in advance.
 Who speaks and for how long will be at the complete discretion of the person presiding.